 Bella Voce and Bella Fiore young women's choirs hold open auditions, typically April through June.
 Singers participate in weekly rehearsals, concerts and other opportunities.

-The Non-Denominational Christian Childrens Choir, based out of Hope Summer Christian Church, is a community choir comprised of elementary students in kindergarten through sixth grade from various denominations.
+The Non-Denominational Christian Childrens Choir, based out of Hope Summit Christian Church, is a community choir comprised of elementary students in kindergarten through sixth grade from various denominations.
 The choir's goal is to educate and inspire the artist within each child in a fun and educational atmosphere, using the God-given gift of music while building lasting friendships.
 We participate in the worship services throughout the year of the various congregations represented by the children we serve.
 We also produce a musical in May.
 The choir is free and students may join at any time.

 SEMYO's webpage "Private Teacher List" offers a long list of voice, band, orchestra, and piano teachers.
 Everything from oboe, to harp, to trombone, to stand up bass, to piano, to voice.
 If you are in the market for a music teacher, definitely check it out.

 Rochester Civic Theatre offers various Youth Performance Troups (Inside Out Players, Showstoppers, Park Players), two annual Young Players Theatre productions and the Summer Theatre Institute (summer camps for kids as young as 3rd grade).

 Words Players offers classes, workshops and live theater opportunities for youth of most ages.

 Each year, the Rochester Art Center offers over 100 adult and children educational programs.
 These exceptional educational offerings include classes, workshops, film presentations, lectures and gallery tours for all ages (including children's classes, summer camps, and workshops for kids as young as four).

 Crossings at Carnegie, located in Zumbro Falls, offers a variety of art-themed kids classes, workshops and summer day camps.